MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/logical-definitions.md

 }
 ```

-Using the projection operation [ReplaceAsForeignKey](.//projections/replaceasforeignkey.md#i-can-use-a-replaceasforeignkey-operation-on-an-entity-attribute) on a simple entity typed attribute `SalesProductInfo` to create a foreign key attribute `ProductFK`, which is used by the Object Model to calculate relationships:
+Using projection operation [ReplaceAsForeignKey](.//projections/replaceasforeignkey.md#i-can-use-a-replaceasforeignkey-operation-on-an-entity-attribute) on an entity typed attribute `SalesProductInfo` we ensure a foreign key attribute `ProductFK` is created after resolving the entity.
+Existence of entity typed attribute indicates to the Object Model that the two entities are linked, and this information is used later for manifest relationships calculations:

 ```json
 {